 What are the best camera phones?

 Those who really want to maximize their photography on-the-go but spend as little as possible are well advised to check out the Google Pixel 4a or iPhone SE.
 They're two of the best cheap phones out there, because they guarantee phenomenal image quality despite costing less than half the price of their premium counterparts.
-That's especially true of the Pixel 4a, which costs $50 less than the iPhone SE but has the very same primary camera hardware as Google's more premium Pixel handsets.
+Now that the Samsung Galaxy A52 and Galaxy A72 are adopting some of the flagship camera features found in the Galaxy S lineup, we're eager to test out the newly announced midrange phones from Samsung to see if they earn a spot on the best camera phone list.

 The best camera phones you can buy today

-The Samsung Galaxy Note 20 Ultra narrowly loses out to the iPhone 12 Pro because of Samsung's occasionally wonky post-processing, but rest assured — this is still an amazing camera phone.
+The Samsung Galaxy Note 20 Ultra narrowly loses out to the previous phones on this list because of Samsung's occasionally wonky post-processing, but rest assured — this is still an amazing camera phone.

 The Galaxy Note 20 Ultra doesn't deliver better photos than Apple's premium iPhones in every instance; for example, it overly smooths faces in portrait shots, and has a tendency to blow out highlights.
 But there isn't much separating the overall image quality of these phones, plus the Note 20 Ultra offers arguably more versatility, thanks to that high-megapixel lens and peerless zoom power.
 But then, at $1,299, you'd expect nothing less.